 - 2006/07 to date: Public Information Online contains the full text of all Lords Bills and Papers.
 It is updated daily

 - 1959/60-2008/09: the Library has complete printed sets of Lords papers.
 There are a very small number of Bills and Papers from before this date.
 Apply to Document Supply for any paper not held by the Library.
-Papers for the years 2003/04-2008/09 are located in Official Publications in the Brotherton Library (West building floor 3), and the remainder are kept on floor 2
+Papers for the years 2003/04-2008/09 are located in Official Publications in the Brotherton Library (West building floor 3), and the remainder are kept on West floor 2

 - A selection of papers is available on the House of Lords website.